Mirkazemi/CollaborativeCoding/Tutorial.md

 bd7779eef0780cd6beb6d270045e143ec07bbfa3 adding helloworld.py to the code
 ```

-Now we create a new branch and name it 'uppercase':
+Now we create a new branch and name it 'uppercase' for working on upper case features:
 ```console
 $ git checkout -b uppercase
 ```